ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/generators.md

 ### Iterables

 **Iterable objects** are a generalization of arrays.
-That’s a concept that allows us to make any object useable in a `for..of` loop.
+That’s a concept that allows us to make any object usable in a `for..of` loop.

 -  Iterables must implement a **method** named `Symbol.iterator`
 -  The object result of the call  `[Symbol.iterator]()` is called an **iterator**